A LIBRARY ABOUT CLIMATE CHANGE

 With today's CO2 levels, Earth's surface millions of years ago (Mya) was much (~4°C) hotter than today's.
 For millions of years.
 Kansas was roughly as hot as Las Vegas now and Florida was mostly underwater.

-Greenhouse gases (GHGs, led by CO2, H2O, and CH4 - methane) serve as the triggers that unleash albedo changes that feed off each other.
+Greenhouse gases (GHGs, led by H2O, CO2, and CH4 - methane) serve as the triggers that unleash albedo changes that feed off each other.
 A darker Earth (e.g., less sea ice or snow or aerosols or clouds) absorbs more solar energy as heat, melting more sea ice and snow, which heats Earth more.
 This can be self-sustaining without further GHG emissions.
 Earth has darkened, about 3%, during the satellite era.

 Earth's temperature only stops rising when the feedbacks we have unleashed, mostly changes in reflection (albedo) and water vapor, also natural emissions (permafrost etc.), have played out.
 That’s when Earth’s surface warms enough that the energy leaving the top of the atmosphere = the energy absorbed at the surface.
+As of now, Earth's energy imbalance (more energy absorbed than leaving) is large (each year: 1/3 to 1/2 of cumulative human energy use).
+It has quadrupled since 2000.
+It is accelerating away from equilibrium.

 Due to these feedbacks (clouds, water vapor, sulfates, snow, sea ice, permafrost, black carbon from forest fires, gas solubility in warmer oceans, land ice, etc.) and to our legacy emissions and our near-future emissions, we cannot hold global warming to 1.5°C. Only with extraordinary efforts, can we hold it to 2°C. Current efforts are ordinary.